Paul McCartney uses a teleprompter to remember old Beatles songs

 McCartney said in an interview last year that he had to “re-learn everything” from The Beatles’ extensive catalogue, with some of the material dating back 55 years.

-“We go in rehearsal and I’m like, ‘Oh yeah, that’s how it goes’,” he explained.
+“We go in rehearsal and I’m, ‘Oh yeah, that’s how it goes’,” he explained.

 “Some of the old songs you say, ‘Oh, that’s clever, I wouldn’t have done that’.
 It’s exciting to think that still works.
 We were a little rock and roll group from Liverpool, it just kept going.”